Hans-Beerman/Deurnode_ESP32-PoE/README.md

 To prevent hazardous shocks, plexiglass plates can be mounted on the board.
 The board contains 6 holes to mount these plates.

-For more information over these protection plates, see the &quot;DeurnodeProtection-230V.pdf&quot; or the Autocad &quot;DeurnodeProtection-230V.dwg&quot; files.
+For more information about these protection plates, see the &quot;DeurnodeProtection-230V.pdf&quot; or the Autocad &quot;DeurnodeProtection-230V.dwg&quot; files.